nikpalyi/match-time-converter-app/README.md

-# ppb-converter
+# String converter
-String converter - PPB Coding Assignment
+## PPB Coding Assignment

+## Project description
+It is a converter that can take a String representing match time in one format, and convert it to a String representing match time in another format.

+## Examples

+## Installation

+## Usage

+## Testing